Contact Hours: 75

 Today nursing emerged as a learned profession that is both a science and art.
 Science is the observation, identification, description, experimental investigation and theoretical explanation of natural phenomena (it is a body of knowledge).
 Art is the application of knowledge and skill to individualized action.

-Nursing originated with the desire to nurture, nourish, to provide comfort, care and assurance to the sick children, the ill family and eventually entire tribes.
 The 1st known nurse is deaconess Phoebe mentioned in Romans 16:1, who was sent to Rome by St Paul as the visiting nurse to take care of the sick, both women and men during the early years of the Christian church.
+By entering homes to provide care, Phoebe laid the earliest foundations for what we now recognize as community and public health nursing.

 Early nursing was not recognized and respected but the declaration of Christianity as accepted religion in the Roman Empire drove an expansion of the provision of care which led to its recognition.
+The church mandated the construction of hospitals (xenodochia) in every cathedral city, shifting nursing from isolated family care into a publicly recognized, institutional duty.

 In 1853, Nightingale, founder of modern nursing, was associated to the beginning of nursing because she was instrumental in establishing sanitary conditions and reducing mortality rates during the Crimean war at the barracks hospital in Turkey from 42.7% to 22% in 6 months.
+Armed with statistics and a profound understanding of environmental hygiene, she introduced handwashing, clean linens, and proper ventilation.
+Florence Nightingale believed that nursing was started in 1810s before that there was poor knowledge of medical and surgical infection and prevention.
+Surgery was confined to emergency amputation and this had a terrible mortality rate due to poor conditions, often referred to as the "Dark Age of Nursing" where hospitals were places of death rather than healing.

 In 1855, she put her theory of nursing and hospital experience into writing so that her system could be continued and therefore Nightingale introduced reforms that changed the care of the sick throughout the world.
+Her famous text, "Notes on Nursing: What it is, and What it is Not," became the cornerstone of nursing education.

-This inspired the opening of the US schools based on her model and all countries adopted the Nightingale format.
-Helped by missionaries, nursing found its way into Africa and to Uganda by Lady Catherine Cook.
+- Global Expansion: This inspired the opening of the US schools based on her model and all countries adopted the Nightingale format, ensuring that formalized nursing education spread globally.

-Mrs. Bedford Fenwick realized that there was a distinct knowledgeable body she believed that she could turn into profession.
-She also believed that those who trained a qualified standard would allow nursing to evolve as a profession.
-Thus up to today, worldwide one must undergo prescribed syllabus of theory and practical education to be recognized as a nurse.
+She also believed that those who trained a qualified standard would allow nursing to evolve as a profession, protecting the public from untrained practitioners.
+Thus up to today, worldwide one must undergo prescribed syllabus of theory and practical education to be recognized as a nurse, complete with national licensure exams, professional councils (such as the Uganda Nurses and Midwives Council), and continuous professional development.

 ''I solemnly pledge myself before God